AritroSaha10/Tenant-Complaint-System/README.md

 # Tenant Complaint System

-The Tenant Complaint System is a system that allows for tenants to file complaints about their apartment and landlords to view them through seperate portals.
+The Tenant Complaint System is a system that allows for tenants to file complaints about their apartment and landlords to view them through separate portals.

 ## Project Info